telerik/xaml-docs/controls/dragdropmanager/behaviors/listboxdragdropbehavior.md

 ## Copy Item in the Same ListBox

-By default dragging with the `Ctrl` key pressed makes a copy of the dragged item on drop.
+By default, dragging with the `Ctrl` key pressed makes a copy of the dragged item on drop.
 This doesn't happen if the item is dropped in the same `ListBox` instance.
 To allow this behavior, create a class that derives from `ListBoxDragDropBehavior` and override its `CopyDraggedItems` method.

 #### __[C#] Creating custom drag drop behavior that allows copy items in the same ListBox instance__
 {{region dragdropmanager-behaviors-listboxdragdropbehavior-1}}